 We’ll definitely review in more detail what are some of your dietary limitations when you are undergoing orthodontic treatment.
 Please keep in mind that many of these tips apply to fixed orthodontic appliances.
 Patients who use clear aligners won’t have the same limitations as those wearing braces.

-If patients are not careful with what they eat, and they regularly eat foods that knock braces off their teeth, they will generally make treatment run much longer than it otherwise would have.
+If patients are not careful with what they eat and regularly eat foods that knock braces off their teeth, they will generally make treatment run much longer than it otherwise would have.

-It’s helpful to understand why you need to avoid certain foods, so you can make good decisions about what to eat.
+It’s helpful to understand why you need to avoid certain foods to make good decisions about what to eat.
 The glue orthodontists use to attach brackets to teeth is strong, but it can’t be so strong that bracket removal is impossible.
 After treatment is complete, we’ll need to get those brackets off your teeth!

 The glue we use to hold braces on teeth is very strong in certain directions but is not so strong in other directions.

-For example, the glue is very strong when it comes to pushing and pulling the brackets using wires and rubber bands.
-The glue is not strong enough to withstands something under a bracket that creates an upward, peeling force on the bracket.
+For example, the glue is powerful when it comes to pushing and pulling the brackets using wires and rubber bands.
+The glue is not strong enough to withstand something under a bracket that creates an upward, peeling force on the bracket.